 Winter is approaching.
 “It doesn’t have to be all doom and gloom, though.”
 You can transform your house into a winter paradise with 7 House Cleaning ideas from House Cleaning Irvine.
 Here are some tips to make your house winter-proof.

 1. Don’t forget the chimney.

 Hire a professional chimney sweep, or do the House Cleaning yourself.
 Close the flue to prevent heat loss, and inspect the bricks for cracks.
-The House Cleaning crew in Irvine recommends moving your living area and angling the couch toward the fireplace during the winter.
+The House Cleaning crew in Irvine recommends moving your living area and angling the couch toward the fireplace during the winter-proof.

 2. Don’t allow snow to accumulate in window wells.